 Sareum's TYK2/JAK1 preclinical devlopment candidate molecule, SDC-1801, demonstrates high selectivity for TYK2 and JAK1 kinases (particularly over related JAK2 and JAK3), compelling activity in disease models of psoriasis and rheumatoid arthritis, the potential for once-daily oral dosing and a good early safety profile.
 Closely related molecules, including SAR-20347, also show good activity in models of inflammatory bowel disease and systemic lupus erythematosus (lupus).
-These attributes strongly support the progression of SDC-1801 into preclinical development and, pending satisfactory progress, advancement into human clinical trials, which could begin in 2020.
+These attributes have supported the progression of SDC-1801 through preclinical development and, pending regulatory approval, advancement into human clinical trials.

 Preclinical development candidate SDC-1801 was nominated from a novel series of compounds designed and identified by Sareum following a rigorous selection process.
 The company is also completing its assessment of further dual TYK2/JAK1 inhibitors for the potential treatment of certain cancers and/or as a back-up to SDC-1801.